AlexSmall96/Smart-Work-API/README.md

 ## Credits
 ### Content
 The site was built with inspiration from the Code Institute Moments and Django Rest Framework walkthrough projects.
 Several models have been created with the walkthrough projects as source material, however, custom code was required to deal with deviations in the site functionality and database schema.
-### Other programs used
-- [https://dbdiagram.io/home](https://dbdiagram.io/home) was used to create the database schema diagram.
 ## Acknowledgements
 This application was created as a portfolio 5 project for the Diploma in Full Stack Software Development from [Code Institute](https://codeinstitute.net/full-stack-software-development-diploma/?utm_term=code%20institute&utm_campaign=CI+-+UK+-+Search+-+Brand&utm_source=adwords&utm_medium=ppc&hsa_acc=8983321581&hsa_cam=1578649861&hsa_grp=62188641240&hsa_ad=635720257674&hsa_src=g&hsa_tgt=kwd-319867646331&hsa_kw=code%20institute&hsa_mt=e&hsa_net=adwords&hsa_ver=3&gclid=CjwKCAiA5Y6eBhAbEiwA_2ZWIUE0LRewvfAYnQS69Lujb5s2FrQjmX0Idzqj-Olbamn1DbS2D-R7gBoC-1AQAvD_BwE
 )